masoudhashemi/AWMS/README.md

     - **Feedback Agent** verifies the correctness of roots and may suggest further steps if explanations or refinements are needed.
     - **Explanation Agent** provides a clear, recursive breakdown of each factorization step.

-The `execution` agent is the main agent that orchestrates the execution of agent calls.
 3. **Feedback-Driven Iteration**: The Feedback Agent may direct the Tool Selection Agent to switch tools or adjust parameters if initial solutions are incomplete or unclear, recursively refining until each sub-problem converges on an optimal solution.

 ## Contextual Multi-Armed Bandit Tool Selection